carolinafishes/carolinafishes.github.io/pages/pages-root-folder/index.md

   image: lizard_fish.jpg
   text: 'We have a beta version of our new R package PhyR available for testing.
 Check out the manual and code here!'
 widget3:
-  title: "Research Highlights"
+  title: "Reprints"
   url: 'https://carolinafishes.github.io/highlights/'
   image: Hiding_fish2.jpg
-  text: 'With over 30,000 species, it is an understatement to say that there is much to discover about the diversity of fishes.
-Come learn about our ongoing research projects and discoveries here!'
+  text: 'We are always busy working with our colleagues on all sorts of interesting projects.
+Browse our published articles here!'
 #
 # Use the call for action to show a button on the frontpage
 #